Fair Division with Two-Sided Preferences: Justified Envy-Freeness

 and

-Such a player exists, e.g., by taking a player $p_j$ with the smallest index $j$ such that $v(\{p_1,\ldots,p_j\}) \geq v(\{p_{j+1},\ldots,p_t\})$.
+Such a participant exists, e.g., by taking a participant $p_j$ with the smallest index $j$ such that $v(\{p_1,\ldots,p_j\}) \geq v(\{p_{j+1},\ldots,p_t\})$.
 Using the notion of a lumpy tie, \citet[Def.~3.1]{BiloCaFl22} developed the following cut-and-choose algorithm over a path that computes an EF1 allocation for two teams with identical valuations in polynomial time.